Country selection

 Terms of Reference, Review Procedures, and Meeting Schedule

 According to the ECReg, both CEBRGLs and the NECBR have five (5) year terms.
 However, the CEBRGLReg indicates that CEBRGLs have three (3) to five (5) year terms, as specified in the EC’s establishment decision.
-The ECReg also stipulates that the EC must be established or reorganized at the end of the term.
-The EC for the next consecutive term must include at least 25% new members.
+The ECReg also stipulates that the EC for the next consecutive term must include at least 20% new members.

 As stated in the ECReg, EC activities are non-profit.
-The EC must fully apply the ethical principles prescribed in the ECReg and relevant legal documents, and comply with ethical guidelines of international organizations.
-The ethical guidelines used by the EC should be clearly stated and disseminated to investigators.
-In addition, ECs function on the principles of collectivity, democracy, and independence when evaluating research proposals and making decisions.
-If necessary, ECs may invite an independent consultant to provide a professional opinion to the EC.
-ECs should also facilitate the coordination of and/or reference the evaluation results of other domestic or foreign ECs.
+When reviewing research involving humans, the EC must fully apply the ethical principles prescribed in the ECReg, the EC’s operating regulations, the EC’s SOPs, and relevant legal regulations.
+In addition, ECs operate on the principles of collective, democratic, and independent conduct when evaluating research proposals and making decisions.
+If necessary, ECs may invite an independent consultant to review the application and attend the EC meeting.

 As set forth in CEBRGLReg, the CEBRGLs should operate within written SOPs to conduct their reviews.
 The chair oversees the meetings, makes conclusions, and reports this information to the institutional head.
 Voting members must have no conflict of interest with the research.
 The CEBRGL members must review research documentation and prepare comments for the secretary prior to the meeting.
 Most CEBRGLs do not meet regularly but instead meet upon request for review and on the availability of the majority of its members.
 The CEBRGLs should also refer to the NECBR’s SOPs to develop their own SOPs.
 See CEBRGLReg for detailed CEBRGL review procedures.